felangel/bloc/docs/migration.md

 }
 ```

-You can also override the default `EventTransformer`:
+You can also override the default `EventTransformer` for all blocs in your application:

 ```dart
 import 'package:bloc/bloc.dart';